With TCC's EasyRide program, your student ID doubles as your free pass on all

 If the problem is not related to validation, visit the campus Admissions and Registrar Office, call 817-515-8223, or email email@example.com to discuss enrollment or ask any questions about the program.

-Eligible students can ride the TRE to stops in Tarrant County and the buses at no cost.
+Eligible students can ride TEXRail or the TRE to stops in Tarrant County, as well as Trinity Metro buses and ZIPZONE on-demand rideshare vans at no cost.

 What if I need to ride more than one bus?

-If you need to ride more than one bus to reach your destination, your activated ID works for all bus trips.
+If you need to ride more than one bus or any combination of on-demand rideshare vans and rail services to reach your destination, your activated ID works for all Trinity Metro trips.
 Be sure to swipe your ID card when boarding each bus.

 How do I use my ID to pay my fare?